Table of Contents

 Understanding all possibilities of the systems

-A business analyst may sound like a technical person but there are many things he has to align.
+A business analyst role in project management may sound like a technical person but there are many things he has to align.

 Person needs to work with key stakeholders as well as with the people.
 He is responsible for the formulation of the vision of the entire business project.